nt9x/Bounce-NTX-file-format/README.md

 # Specification
 The entire format is little endian, with almost all values being unsigned 2-byte integers.
-An NTX image supports 2 color types - ARGB4444, which is only used for GUI elements, and RGB565, which is used for all game textures.
+An NTX image supports 2 color types - ARGB4444, which is only used for GUI elements, and RGB565, which is only used for model textures.
 If specified, an RGB565 image may remove all occurences of the color 0x0000, to simulate transparency.
 This mechanic is used primarily in 2.5D models, such as decorations and hypnotized eyes of the mole and duck (Bounce Touch and Bounce Boing Voyage, level 1).